SheydaGhb/SDNet/README.md

 ## Denoising  examples ##
 In addition to ground truth sigma-maps, we have created random sigma-maps to test SDNet estimator and its efficiency in denoising.
-Denoising is performed by DRUNet, both by true sigma-map and estimated sigma-map by SDNet.<br />
+Denoising is performed by DRUNet[6], both by true sigma-map and estimated sigma-map by SDNet.<br />
 ![process_chain](https://user-images.githubusercontent.com/31028574/133067025-e44a2c37-4108-418d-be57-b1793ec9e8d3.PNG)
  <p align="center">
 <i> Flow chart of denoising by true and estimated sigma-map and DRUNet. σ<sub>av</sub> = 15   </i>